kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp.markdown

 For better performance one should always cache the assets for a very long time.
 Hard drives are huge these days but speed for requesting assets isn’t still that awesome (escpecially on mobile).
 But one problem occurs if you cache the assets on a hard drive of a visitor.
 If you update a file, the browser will still serve the old file.
 And if you cache it for 10 years the user will never get the new asset, unless s/he deletes the browser cache manually.
 But which user does this?

-That why we need to rename every file that has been changed to invalidate the cache.
-I remeber the days when we had to add a number by hand to our assets like `image_r1.png`, `image_r2.png`.
+That’s why we need to rename every file that has been changed to invalidate the cache.
+I remember the days when we had to add a number by hand to our assets like `image_r1.png`, `image_r2.png`.
 This sucks.
-Today this is usually done by reading the content of a file and generating a hash checksum.
+Now reading the content of a file and generating a hash achieve this.
 This will be always the same, unless something gets changed.

 My next tasks will rename all assets.
 This way the `application.css` will become `application-f084d03b.css`.
 If I change just one dot in this file it will get a new hash.

-I install `gulp-rev` which will handle this renaming of assets:
+I install `gulp-rev`, which will handle this renaming of assets:

 {% highlight sh %}
 $ npm install --save-dev gulp-rev